lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 The first line of the comment is the summary, followed by a new line, and an optional longer description.
 Input arguments and return arguments can be documented with `@param` and `@return` if they are not self-explanatory from the name.

+The `@p` modifier can be used to format the following word as monospaced text in the final output.
+The documentation tool will also render markdown within descriptions.

 Example: